Spa pool folliculitis

 What is spa pool folliculitis?

-Spa pool folliculitis, also known as ‘hot tub folliculitis’ or ‘pseudomonas folliculitis’, is a skin condition that arises hours to a few days after bathing in inadequately disinfected warm water, such as a spa pool, jacuzzi or swimming pool.
-It may affect several exposed individuals.
+Spa pool folliculitis is also known as hot tub or jacuzzi folliculitis, or pseudomonas folliculitis.
+It is a skin condition that arises within hours to a few days after bathing in warm water, eg in a spa pool, jacuzzi or warm water swimming pool.
+It may affect several individuals within 8 hours to 5 days of exposure.
+However, some exposed individuals do not develop the infection.

 What is the cause of the folliculitis?

-The bacteria most often responsible for spa pool folliculitis, Pseudomonas aeruginosa, do not survive long on healthy normal skin so spa pool folliculitis usually settles by itself within a few days.
+P. aeruginosa does not survive long on healthy normal skin, so spa pool folliculitis usually settles by itself within a few days.

-Mild cases do not require treatment.
-Extensive or severe spa pool folliculitis due to pseudomonas infection can be treated with topical or systemic antibiotics active against gram negative bacteria, such as:
+Mild cases of spa pool folliculitis do not require treatment.
+Extensive or severe spa pool folliculitis due to pseudomonas infection can be treated with topical or systemic antibiotics active against Gram-negative bacteria (the Gram stain is used during microscopy or cytology of a skin swab), such as:

 - Gentamicin cream